Glyphack/stateful-event-processing/README.md

 - 10_x_dev (the person who contributed the most to Org Repos)

 Filter user events on type

-left join on PR table and find the person in the org with max PR count in all org Repos
+Left join on PR table

+Find the person in the org with max PR count in all org Repos